1752 and All That: the derivation of the modern calendar – 8pm 19th May 2021

 TADS Quiz

-For those of you that missed it, here is this year’s TADS quiz.
-Grab a pencil and paper… there are four rounds : Each section has 10 questions worth 1 point each, Click for answers at the end of each round !
-Round 1 – General History 1. […]
+For those who missed it, here is the 2020 TADS quiz.
+Grab a pencil and paper… there are four rounds.
+Each section has ten questions worth 1 point each. click for answers at the end of each round!
+Round 1 – General History 1.
+Which aerospace manufacturer constructed the […]

 The Windsor Chair – TADS online talk Wed 8pm 20th Jan 2021